- PayPal acquired Venmo (and Braintree) for US$800 million in 2014

 What Are The Benefits of Each System?

-Now that we know the similarity and difference between PayPal and Venmo, it is easier to understand the benefits of each system.
+Now that we know the similarity and differences between PayPal and Venmo, it is easier to understand the benefits of each system.

 - Easy to use